HIPAA Evidence Mapping for AI Agents

 How does Veto enforce the minimum necessary standard?

-What happens if an agent accidentally accesses PHI it shouldn't?
+What happens if an agent attempts to access PHI outside scope?

-Does Veto store PHI in its decision logs?
+Does Veto store PHI in its decision records?

 How does output redaction detect PHI?

 A breach from an AI agent is still a breach.
-Prevent it at the source.
+Put the control before the tool runs.